Marcusblhw/Data-Science-Portfolio/WHO Suicide statistics and World Happiness Report/README.md

 # WHO Suicide Statistics and World Happiness Report

+Project can be viewed without a notebook by opening the html file with any internet browser

-is my first ever data science project.
+This is my first ever data science project.
 In this project, I explore the datasets:
 1. https://www.kaggle.com/szamil/who-suicide-statistics
 2. https://www.kaggle.com/unsdsn/world-happiness